top of page

 • Fitted correctly as per manufacturer guidelines

 Non-type-approved towbars on newer vehicles can result in a fail.
+Make sure to keep this in mind when having a towbar installed.

 Will a Towbar Cause an MOT Failure?